Montmorency Parks and Play Spaces

 The interactive map below, marks the projects we’re working on in Banyule in 2024 and 2025.

-Click the "follow" button at the top of the page to receive a notification when you can have your say on local parks and open spaces.
+Click the "follow" button at the top of the page to stay up-to-date on local parks and open spaces in Banyule.

 As highlighted in our Public Open Space Plan 2016-2031, Council strives to maintain the provision of public parks and open spaces.